Hyper-Object Challenge @ ICASSP 2026

 What should my model output?

 Each sample's output should be a 61-band hyperspectral image cube, matching the spatial resolution of the input (Track 1) or a defined high-res target (Track 2).
-Outputs must be saved in .npy
+Outputs must be saved in .npy format as *.npy files named after the test sample ID.

 Can I use external datasets or pre-trained models?